neu-se/CS4530-Spring-2023/Assignments/ip2/ip2.md

 Note: you may find it useful to use the helper method `isPosterSessionArea` defined in `TypeUtils.ts`

 To run the tests for this part, run the command `npm test TestName` in the `frontend` directory, where `TestName` is either `PosterSessionAreaController` or `TownController`.
+You don't need to add any new tests in `TownController.test.ts`.

 {::options parse_block_html="true" /}
 <details>